mihirchronicles/mihirchronicles.github.io/content/notes/on-storytelling.md

 > Human minds yield helplessly to the suction of story.
 No matter how hard we concentrate, no matter how deep we dig in our heels, we just can’t resist the gravity of alternate worlds.

-> If you are a doubter, try to be more tolerant of the myths—national and religious—that help tie culture together.
+> If you are a doubter, try to be more tolerant of the myths-national and religious-that help tie culture together.

 > Don’t let moralists tell you that fiction degrades society’s moral fabric.